opensafely-core/ehrql/README.md

 * Providing the mechanism by which datasets are extracted from live database backends within the OpenSAFELY framework.

-:warning: Data Builder is still under development, but is eventually intended to be a replacement for the [OpenSAFELY Cohort Extractor](https://github.com/opensafely-core/cohort-extractor).
+:warning: ehrQL is still under development, but is eventually intended to be a replacement for the [OpenSAFELY Cohort Extractor](https://github.com/opensafely-core/cohort-extractor).